ami-iit/paper_gorbani_elobaid_2025_lcss_df_mpc-ironcub/README.md

 ## Usage

 > [!IMPORTANT]
-> The installation has been tested only on Ubuntu system.
+> The installation has been tested only on Ubuntu and macOs systems.

 To run the simulation, execute in the terminal the command: